blixt/js-arbit/README.md

 ### `var generator = arbit(seed)`

 The package itself is just a single function which returns a number generator using the provided seed.
+The seed can be any string.

 ### `var generator = arbit.fromState(state)`